 Business Travel: You may also deduct your expenses when you go out of town for your writing business--for example, to attend a writing-related conference or workshop, conduct an author's tour, or do research or interviews for a specific article or book.
 These expenses include airfare or other transportation costs and hotel or other lodging expenses.
 But, you may only deduct 50% of the cost of meals when you travel for your writing business.
 If you plan things right, you can even mix pleasure and business and still get a deduction.

 Local Travel Expenses: Local travel may include trips to your publisher, to pick up office supplies, or driving to libraries and bookstores.
 You may deduct trips by car or public transportation.
 If you like recordkeeping, you can keep track of all your car expenses to figure your annual deduction.
-But, if you’d rather not keep track of how much you spend for gas, oil, repairs, car washes, and so forth, you can use the standard mileage rate.
+But, if you'd rather not keep track of how much you spend for gas, oil, repairs, car washes, and so forth, you can use the standard mileage rate.
 When you use the standard rate, you only need to keep track of how many miles you drive for business, not how much you spend on your car.
+If you elect to use the standard rate, your annual depreciation deduction is limited (check the IRS website for the amount).